ramansbach/pendula/README.md

 ### Project Data

-In this case, the project data is rather small, and recorded in csv files.
-Thus, it can be stored alongside the module code.
+For projects where the data is rather small, data can be stored alongside the module code.
 Even if the data that you are analyzing is too large, and cannot be effectively tracked with github, you might still want to store some data for testing purposes.